azuredominique/qcycle-upload/_descriptions/index.md

-Welcome to the *Genome/Exome* integration project for [*Open Humans*](https://www.openhumans.org).
-To get started just log in with your *Open Humans* account to the right and you will find a step-by-step guide on how to upload your genetic data.
+Welcome to the *QCycle* project.

+To upload further data, just log in with your *Open Humans* account you will find a step-by-step guide on how to provide the additional data sets.